rob-murray/haz-commitz/README.md

 * A rating from the last commit date to `master`
 * The number of commits to `master` in the past six months
+* The number of stars the repository has received

 Very un-scientific rating based on this data but we would add more factors in future.